 The Andersons brought Clay Corner Inn to the forefront of lodging in town before many of the in-town hotels were built.
 They closed in June of 2004 to care for her parents, then re-furnished, re-stocked, and re-opened with 8 guest rooms and suites in the original three buildings in March of 2008.

-In September of 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who relocated from California.
-As their grandchildren came along, they wished to move closer to family, and we, Katy and Pawel, purchased it with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the lodging industry.
+In 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who had relocated to Blacksburg from California.
+As their grandchildren came along, they wished to move closer to family, and Katy and Pawel Nazarewicz purchased the property.
+Joshua, alongside his wife, Jenna, have managed Clay Corner since that time, and have recently purchased the business with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the hospitality industry.
 The charm, appeal, and location drew us in like it draws so many of our guests from around the world.